Unscripted DC

 If you don’t have an RPP sticker for the zone, you can park for up to two hours during enforcement hours.
 That’s it.

-How to apply: RPP is issued through DC DMV as part of your vehicle registration.
-You can apply online at dmv.dc.gov or visit a DC DMV service center.
+RPP is issued through DC DMV as part of your vehicle registration.
+Apply online at dmv.dc.gov or visit a DC DMV service center.
+You’ll receive a sticker displaying your license plate, zone number, and expiration date for the driver’s side windshield.

 Visitor Parking Passes